MicrosoftDocs/power-automate-docs/articles/teams/overview.md

   - enduser
 ---

-# Overview of using flows in Microsoft Teams
+# Use flows in Microsoft Teams

-Flows can be used in three scenarios with Microsoft Teams:
+Power Automate flows can be used in three scenarios with Microsoft Teams:

 Scenario|Description
 --------|-------